-Unless you’re living at Buckingham Palace and have a royal launderer, you’re likely dealing with laundry challenges.
+Unless you’re living at Buckingham Palace and have a Royal Launderer, you’re likely dealing with laundry challenges.
 So many requests pour in all the time for laundry tips and tricks—so here, I thought I would share some of my favorite ones.

-1) Always launder your towels and cloths separately from your clothing.
+Always launder your towels separately from your clothing.

-Towel material, also referred to as Terry, is very abrasive (relative to softer clothing) and thick by design, and when that rubs against your clothing during the wash and dry cycles, it agitates the fibers and creates those little tiny balls, referred to as pilling.
-If you separate your towels and cloths into a separate load, this won’t happen anymore!
+Towel material—terry—is very abrasive and thick by design.
+When that rubs against your clothing during the wash and dry cycles, it agitates the fibers and creates those tiny little balls, called pilling.
+If you separate your towels and clothes, you can kiss pilling goodbye.

-On the note of point #3, I was introduced to ATTITUDE products when I initially started our cleaning company, and ever since had fallen in love with their products.
-I am particularly a fan of their Lavender Grapefruit HE laundry detergent for this very reason, it’s chock full of lavender essential oil, so I get to skip the third point and still forget my laundry for a few days, and you are all none the wiser.
+I was introduced to ATTITUDE products when I initially started our cleaning company, and I have since fallen in love with their products.
+I am particularly a fan of their Lavender Grapefruit HE laundry detergent; it’s chock-full of lavender essential oil (see where I’m going with this?), so if I do forget my laundry for a few days, no one is the wiser.
 I also love it because it is vegetable-based, and dye free.
-It’s not scented with anything aside from essential oils, so there is no lingering scent on my clothing when the laundry is dry.
+It’s only scented with essential oils, so there is no lingering scent on my clothing.
 I am crazy about the stuff.

-There are a few considerations if you find that your washing machine smells on the regular, you can try a few things.
-Understand though, the reason your washing machine smells is because somewhere, mildew is growing.
-So to identify and remove the sources of mold, here’s what you can do.
-Firstly, use less detergent and fabric softener, especially if you have a front load washer.
-Because less water is used with these machine, the scum from the detergents and other washing products cling to the sides of the machine.
-That creates build up, which harbors mold and mildew leading to that awful smell.
-If you have a top load wash, check (remove the cap) the agitator, as it may be growing a huge colony of mildew that you were totally unaware of.
+There are a few considerations if you find that your washing machine is smelling not-so-fresh.
+First off, use less detergent and fabric softener, especially if you have a front-load washer.
+Because less water is used with these machines, residue from the detergents can cling to the sides, encouraging mold and mildew growth.
+If you have a top-load washer, check the agitator (remove the cap), as it may be growing a huge colony of mildew underneath.
 Your fabric softener ball could also be the source of this bad smell, as it can harbor mildew—so give it a good look-see.
 Finally, mildew thrives in moist, dark environments (exactly like your washing machine when not in use).
-So, to combat this, I always leave the door of my washing machine slightly ajar, that way moisture dries and doesn’t allow for mold-loving conditions.
+To combat this, leave the door of your washing machine open to dry it out.
 If the machine is dry, no mold can form, and no dingy smell can linger.

 If you want to move away from using fabric softener, there are a few things you can try.
-Fabric softener is designed to ‘smooth’ out roughness on fabric and reduce static cling.
-Instead, you can add about a cup of vinegar to the rinse cycle for top loading machines, or 1/4 cup for front loading.
-You can even add this to the fabric softener tray if you have one, and you can add some essential oils if you wish for added anti-bacterial properties!
-Vinegar helps wash away the mineral deposits that can stiffen clothing (which helps clothing feel naturally softer) and is also somewhat anti-bacterial.
-You’ll find your clothing is softer and feels better when you use vinegar, and you won’t have the heavy scent nor waxy feel of a fabric softener.
-Your clothes won’t smell like vinegar either, so don’t worry.
-While it isn’t the greatest at removing static cling, you can use dryer balls in your dryer to reduce the static cling instead.
-I make sure to have 3 in the dryer and I use these regular dryer balls for all kinds of washes, and these Ulat dryer balls for my cotton only clothing.
+Fabric softener is designed to smooth out roughness on fabric and reduce static cling.
+For the same effect, try adding a cup of vinegar to the rinse cycle for top-loading machines, or 1/4 cup for front-loading.
+You can even add this to the fabric softener tray if you have one, along with some essential oils for added anti-bacterial properties!
+You’ll find your clothing is softer and feels better, without the heavy scent or waxy feel of a fabric softener.
+(Your clothes won’t smell like vinegar, either.)
+You can also use dryer balls in the dryer to reduce static cling.
 If you wash synthetics separate from natural fibers, you’ll notice a marked reduction in static cling as well.

-So, I hope that scratches your laundry itch, at least for now!
-What are your favorite laundry tips, or do you have any laundry-related questions that I can answer in an upcoming post?
+So, I hope that scratches your laundry itch—at least for now!
+What are your favorite laundry tips?
+Do you have any laundry-related questions that I can answer in an upcoming post?